 - Led consumers to falsely believe that the products were no more addictive than any other e-cigarettes;

-- Led consumers to falsely believe that consumer would be able to stop using and purchasing JUUL anytime; and/or
+- Led consumers to falsely believe that they would be able to stop using and purchasing JUUL products at any time; and/or

 - Led consumers to falsely believe that its products were smoking cessation devices.